raspberrypilearning/from-me-to-you/en/step_7.md

 --- /task ---

 --- task ---
-Used the feedback of other people in my development process
+Used feedback from other people in my development process
 --- /task ---

 --- task ---